ngisedsysle/A-Eye/README.md

 ./restart
 ```

 4. Once the embedded part is running, you can interract with using A-Eye_Controller.

-4.1.
 Using Visual Studio : You have to get Visual studio for c# (winforms, .net6).
 Then, run the .sln in A-Eye_Controller folder.
 You can easily build the application and use it !

-4.2.
-TODO Using the installer : Run the installer and launch the app !

 <p align="right">(<a href="#top">back to top</a>)</p>